 Our top pick for

-Air Canada is an airlines business based in the US.
-Air Canada shares (ACDVF) are listed on the OTCQX (a marketplace for buying and selling "over the counter" stocks which aren't listed on a formal stock exchange) and all prices are listed in US Dollars.
+Air Canada (ACDVF) is a leading airlines business based in the US.
+It opened the day at USD$20.50 after a previous close of USD$20.75.
+During the day the price has varied from a low of USD$20.50 to a high of USD$21.40.
+The latest price was USD$21.06 (25 minute delay).
+Air Canada is listed on the OTCQX (a marketplace for buying and selling "over the counter" stocks which aren't listed on a formal stock exchange) and employs 0 staff.
+All prices are listed in US Dollars.

 Since the stock market crash in March caused by coronavirus, Air Canada's share price has had significant negative movement.